 Many themes which resonate in folklore are present in the development of cryptocurrencies:

 The mystery surrounding the source or inventor

 The creator of the first cryptocurrency is known as “Satoshi Sakomoto.”
 The real identity or identities remains a mystery.
-Whether the inventor was Japanese as the name suggests or not is again remains unverified.
-Such behaviour is unusual in contemporary business world where people like to stake their claim to successful inventions.
+Whether the inventor was Japanese as the name suggests or not again remains unverified.
+Such behaviour is unusual in the contemporary business world, where people like to stake their claim to successful inventions.
 Sightings have been made allegedly of the inventors.
-The shadows hide the identity of the inventor and contribute to the mystique and mystery of the invention.
+The shadows hide the inventor’s identity and contribute to the mystique and mystery of the invention.

-This expression from classical philosophy describes the concept that substance and value has to be derived from material.
+This expression from classical philosophy describes the concept that substance and value must be derived from material.
 Cryptocurrencies are derived from the production of a cryptographic formula.
-The first of the Principles of Nature is that “nothing is brought forth by any supernatural power out of naught” according to the Roman Philosopher, Lucretius, who proceeded to state that :
+The first of the Principles of Nature is that “nothing is brought forth by any supernatural power out of naught” according to the Roman Philosopher Lucretius, who proceeded to state that :

 “For if things are created out of nothing, any breed

 Could be born from any other; nothing would require seed.”

 The creation of cryptocurrencies adds to their mystique because they are not a form of natural creation.